easedup/acv9/curriculum/arts-visual-arts/years-3-and-4.md

 ## Achievement Standards

-In this band, learning in The Arts builds on each student’s prior learning and experiences.
-Arts learning in this band continues to use purposeful and creative play-based activities that foster development of students’ identity and wellbeing, and their connection with and contribution to the world.
-Students further develop their capability and confidence in using subject-specific skills, and creative and critical practices.
-They work individually and in collaboration with peers and teachers.

-Students continue to explore artworks that they experience at home, school or through family and community event.
-They connect with visual artists who live and work in the community; for example, by visiting arts spaces and/or exploring artworks and experiences such as virtual exhibitions.
-They use stimulus materials such as images, events, texts, questions and observations as inspiration for their own visual arts practice.
-These experiences support students to develop aesthetic knowledge across cognitive, sensory, emotive and physical domains, and to value artworks and practices from across cultures, times, places and/or other contexts such as countries or cultures in Asia.

-In this band, the focus is on students:

-1.  exploring and responding to

-*   artworks and experiences that showcase where, why and/or how visual arts are created across cultures, times, places and/or other contexts.
+By the end of Year 4, students describe the use of visual conventions, visual arts processes and materials in artworks they create and/or experience.
+They describe where, why and/or how visual artists create and/or display artworks across cultures, times, places and/or other contexts.
-*   examples of artworks created by First Nations Australians that communicate connection to and responsibility for Country/Place

-3.  developing creative and critical practices and skills

-*   creative practices for using visual conventions, visual arts processes and materials
+ Students use visual conventions, visual arts processes and materials to create artworks that communicate ideas, perspectives and/or meaning.
+They share or display their artworks and/or visual arts practice in informal settings.
-*   critical practices by observing, reflecting on and responding to artworks and visual arts practices they experience, including their own visual arts practice

-5.  creating artworks in a range of 2D, 3D and/or 4D (time-based) forms using available materials (including available digital tools)
-6.  presenting/sharing artworks in informal settings such as spaces within the school.